yaserMow89/sSImp/k8s/cheatsheet/udemy-ckaWPE/127_clusterUpgradeProcess.md

                - `apt upgrade -y kubeadm=<desiredVersion>`
             3. Upgrade the `kubelet`
                - `apt upgrade -y kubelet=<desiredVersion>`
+            - Step mentioned below is not working and also is not mentioned in the documentation
             4. Upgrade node configuration for the new `kubelet` version
                - `kubeadm upgrade node config --kubelet-version <newKubeletVersion>`
             5. Restart the `kubelet` service